Mic92/vmsh-homepage/content/about/_index.md

 title: 'About'
 ---

-VMSH was written at the of Decentralized Systems Engineering at the Technical University Munich ([dse.in.tum.de](https://dse.in.tum.de/)).
+VMSH was written at the chair of Decentralized Systems Engineering at the Technical University Munich ([dse.in.tum.de](https://dse.in.tum.de/)).